chaoss/wg-metrics-development/focus-areas/people/occasional-contributors.md

 # Occasional Contributors

 ### This metric is a release candidate.
-To comment on this metric please see Issue [#[put the respective Issue Number here]](URL to issue).
+To comment on this metric please see Issue [#[160]](https://github.com/chaoss/wg-common/issues/160).
 Following a comment period, this metric will be included in the next regular release.

 Question: How do we understand the number of occasional contributors and the contributions that they make?